wurbanski/circle-tui/README.md

 It uses your CircleCI CLI config (`~/.circleci/cli.yml`) to get information about you, such as your token.

+Yes, it's expected that you have a [working CircleCI CLI configured](https://circleci.com/docs/2.0/local-cli/).
+Sorry!
+But you should have anyway
+:).

 **NOTE:** You can add additional field to specify your default project, e.g.
 `project: github/wurbanski/circle-tui`.